philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## Communicating with Decompilers

-A difficulty we've faced on the AMP program is how to communicate with between tools that decompile and tools that compile patches.
+A difficulty we've faced on VIBES is how to communicate with between tools that decompile and tools that compile patches.
 There are `N` tools that decompile and `M` tools that patch.
 Each one has it's own interfaces and it is outside both the desires and probably people-hours to figure out how to build the `N*M` different interface combinations.
 I don't want to impose the burden of writing our VIBES config files on others, and also I want the freedom to change the format as I understand more without making people want to kill me.

 DWARF has some aspects that make it seem like a partial solution to this problem: